-TORONTO — Canada’s airlines have taken swift action amid border closures and travel restrictions in the wake of the coronavirus pandemic.
-In many cases airlines have temporarily suspended operations entirely.
+TORONTO — Canada’s airlines took swift action amid border closures and travel restrictions in the wake of the coronavirus pandemic.

 SUPPLIER UPDATE LISTS: